 In 2020, the

-In addition, some anecdotal evidence suggests that some people use cannabis or products containing CBD to help manage their seizures.
+In addition, some anecdotal evidence suggests that some people use cannabis or products containing cannabidiol (CBD) to help manage their seizures.

 However, larger scientific studies have not shown that cannabis and most CBD-based products are effective in treating epilepsy.
 There is also a risk of serious side effects, including worsening epilepsy or interactions with antiepileptic drugs or other medications.

-For this reason, it is essential to speak with a doctor before using these substances.
-It is also worth bearing in mind that cannabis and CBD are not legal in all states, so people should also check their local regulations before purchasing a product containing either of these substances.
+For this reason, people should speak with a doctor before using these substances.
+Additionally, cannabis and CBD are not legal in all states, so people should also check their local regulations before purchasing a product containing either of these substances.